claremacrae/project_dependencies_viz/README.md

 This is a quick demo of how to use [graphviz](https://www.graphviz.org/) to make interactive SVG files to show dependencies between projects, to help answer a question asked on the [#include <C++> Discord server](https://www.includecpp.org/).

 The graphviz .dot files here show a technique of adding [URLs](https://www.graphviz.org/doc/info/attrs.html#d:URL) to nodes in a graph.
-When the output is .svg, the nodes are then hyper-linked, and provided easy navigation.
+When the output is .svg, the nodes are then hyper-linked, and provide easy navigation.

 A second section shows how you can achieve a similar effect more easily, if your builds are driven by CMake.